YoungMahesh/syntax-notes/neovim.md

 l          # move cursor to right
 Cntr+f     # move cursor one page view down
-Cntr+b     # move cursor one page view up gg         # move cursor to begining of file
+Cntr+b     # move cursor one page view up gg         # move cursor to the first line of file
-G          # move cursor to the end of the file gg,v,G     # select all text of the file, gg will move cursor to beginning
+G          # move cursor to the last line of the file 0          # move cursor to start of the current line
-           # v will start visual-mode, G will move cursor to end of file
-A          # move cursor to the end of the line + go to insert mode
+$          # move cursor to the end of the current line A          # move cursor to the end of the line + go to insert mode

 dd         # cut line